isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    and seeing them sporadically during times of heavy traffic load does not necessarily indicate a problem.
-If, however, they occur continually during times of routine traffic load they likely indicate potential mismatches in server capibilities and/or configuration and this should be investigate as the size of the queues may eventually impair an active server's ability to respond to clients in a timely manner.
+If, however, they occur continually during times of routine traffic load they likely indicate potential mismatches in server capibilities and/or configuration and this should be investigated as the size of the queues may eventually impair an active server's ability to respond to clients in a timely manner.

 .. _ha-sharing-lease-info: